Jessime/Jessime.github.io/_pages/about.md

 {% include figure image_path="/assets/images/spirit_animal.png" alt="An octopus, sloth, hummingbird emoji" %}

+  Enough separate friend groups have established versions of the joke that I get ready slowly, that I've incorporated being a sloth as a small part of my identity.
+  Once, I was gifted sloth socks as a wedding party favor.
+  I love those socks.

 * <u> What is one goal you’d like to accomplish during your lifetime? </u>

   To contribute something that is useful to humanity 100 years after I'm dead.